 The Canadian Anti-Spam Law has been in effect for a number of years.
 This federal law applies to any organization that does business in Canada and uses email, texts, social media messages or other forms of electronic communication.

 While some exemptions were made for registered charitable organizations, this law will apply to all non-profit organizations.
-It is important for all sport organizations to ensure their communications comply with CASL.
+It is important for all sport organizations to ensure their communications comply with Canadian Anti-Spam Law.

 The information that follows is an overview compiled from Imagine Canada and other sources of some key points intended to help you get started and not as official legal advice for your organization.
 Please visit regulatory sites for complete and ongoing information and if you have specific questions related to your organization, you should seek professional advice.

-Express consent is when an individual gives you permission to send them any type of message, including CEMs.
+Express consent is when an individual gives you permission to send them any type of message, including commercial electronic messages.
 Implied consent assumes permission based on an existing relationship between an individual and your organization.
 This can include instances where an individual has:

-It is important to note that a message asking for consent is itself a CEM.
-If you send such a commercial electronic message (CEM) and do not receive a response, you may no longer send CEMs to that email address, as of July 1, 2014.
+It is important to note that a message asking for consent is itself a commercial electronic message.
+If you send such a commercial electronic message and do not receive a response, you may no longer send commercial electronic messages to that email address, as of July 1, 2014.